Kruthiksp/Java8/README.md

     Square each of those odd numbers.
     Collect the result into a new list
 04. Given a list of lowercase strings, use Java 8 Stream and map() to convert each string to uppercase and collect the result into a new list.
+05. Given a list of strings, sort them in ascending order of their lengths using Java 8 features.
 </pre>